 Employees are continually striving for a better work-life balance.
-A 2015 Ernst & Young survey on work-life challenges across generations found that 33% of full-time employees globally believe it has gotten more difficult to manage work and family over the past five years.
+A recent Ernst & Young survey on work-life challenges across generations found that 33% of full-time employees globally believe it has gotten more difficult to manage work and family over the past five years.

 An employee relocation can negatively impact the work-life balance.
 But an employee relocation package designed to facilitate a low-stress move can help.
 What are some things you can address in your policy to help ensure your transfer has a successful, low-stress relocation?

 - Offer scouting trips and tours designed to help relocating employees acclimate to their new environment.